equodev/chromium/README.md

 ## Distribution

-The Equo Chromium SWT Browser is provided as ready-to-use P2, MVN and OSGi repositories, which contains:
+The Equo Chromium Browser is provided as ready-to-use P2, MVN and OSGi repositories, which contains:

 - a Chromium bundle
 - a Chromium native library per platform fragments